GSA/challenges-and-prizes/_all-challenges/1285-hhs-endocrine-disrupting-chemicals-edc-innovator-award-competition-innovative-methods-to-address-the-impact-of-endocrine-disrupting-chemicals-on-black-or-african-american-women.md

 rules: >-
   1. To be eligible to win a prize under this Challenge, a Participant (whether an individual, group of individuals, or entity) —

-     a.
-Shall have registered to participate in the Challenge under the rules promulgated by HHS as published in this announcement;
+     * Shall have registered to participate in the Challenge under the rules promulgated by HHS as published in this announcement;
-     b.
-Shall have complied with all the requirements set forth in this announcement;
+     * Shall have complied with all the requirements set forth in this announcement;
-     c.
-In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States.
+     * In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States.
-     d.
-May not be a Federal entity or Federal employee acting within the scope of their employment;
+     * May not be a Federal entity or Federal employee acting within the scope of their employment;
-     e.
-May not be a Federal employee of the Department of Health and Human Services) (or any other component of HHS) acting in their personal capacity;
+     * May not be a Federal employee of the Department of Health and Human Services) (or any other component of HHS) acting in their personal capacity;
-     f.
-Who is employed by a Federal agency or entity other than HHS (or any component of HHS), should consult with an agency Ethics Official to determine whether the Federal ethics rules will limit or prohibit the acceptance of a prize under this Challenge;
+     * Who is employed by a Federal agency or entity other than HHS (or any component of HHS), should consult with an agency Ethics Official to determine whether the Federal ethics rules will limit or prohibit the acceptance of a prize under this Challenge;
-     g.
-May not be a judge of the Challenge, or any other party involved with the design, production, execution, or distribution of the Challenge or the immediate family of such a party (i.e., spouse, parent, step-parent, child, or step-child).
+     * May not be a judge of the Challenge, or any other party involved with the design, production, execution, or distribution of the Challenge or the immediate family of such a party (i.e., spouse, parent, step-parent, child, or step-child).
   2. Federal grantees may not use Federal funds to develop their Challenge submissions unless use of such funds is consistent with the purpose of their grant award and specifically requested to do so due to the Challenge design as described in this announcement.
 Federal grantees who use Federal funds to develop their Challenge submissions must also obtain written prior approval from the appropriate grants management or program officer and provide documentation of prior approval upon request by HHS.

   3. Federal contractors may not use Federal funds from a contract to develop their Challenge submissions or to fund efforts in support of their Challenge submissions.